Skip to Main Content

 Concept

-If individual effects are strictly uncorrelated with the regressors, it may be appropriate to model the individual specific constant terms as randomly distributed across cross-sectional units.
+If individual or entity-specific effects are strictly uncorrelated with the regressors, it may be appropriate to model the individual or entity-specific constant terms as randomly distributed across cross-sectional units.
 This view would be appropriate if we believe that sampled cross-sectional units were drawn from a large population.

-An advantage of using random effects method is that you can include time invariant variables (e.g., geographical contiguity, distance between states) in your model.
+An advantage of using the random effects method is that you can include time-invariant variables (e.g., geographical contiguity, distance between states) in your model.
 In the fixed effects model, these variables are absorbed by the intercept.

 Estimation